Sass and Salt » Seasonal Baking » Cast Iron Peach Cobbler

 Peach Selection Guide

-• Peak season: Look for locally grown peaches from June through September for best flavor.
+• Peak season: Look for locally grown peaches from June through September for the best flavor.

-• Ripening at home: Place firm peaches in a paper bag at room temperature for 2-3 days to ripen.
+• Ripening at home: Place firm peaches in a paper bag at room temperature for 2 to 3 days to ripen.

 How to Make Cast Iron Peach Cobbler